Employer of Record vs Staffing Agency: Key Differences 2025

 A Staffing Agency is a great choice if:

-• You want to “try before you buy” with potential permanent hires: Temp-to-perm arrangements allow you to assess fit and performance before making a long-term commitment.
+• You want to "try before you buy": Temp-to-perm arrangements let you assess a candidate's fit before making a long-term commitment.

 1. Define the Nature of Your Hiring Need